-In a curious case of reverse gender inequality, often new moms wonder this: Why is it considered acceptable to say “we want a baby girl”, or even “gender doesn’t matter”.
+In a curious case of reverse gender inequality, someone asked this question recently.
+Why is it considered acceptable to say “we want a baby girl”, or even “gender doesn’t matter”.
 If one wants a baby boy, is it still taboo to express that?

 Before I speak any further, I’m putting out a big disclaimer.
 No disrespect intended and I don’t mean to trample on anyone’s voice.
 I’m also trying very hard not to soapbox, and I hope you can see that.

 Historically, boys have always been seen as superior to girls.
 We all know that.
 Every inch of the way, women have had to fight for basic rights and equality.
 Our female ancestors have faced inequality in finances, health care, politics, arts.
 There are still countries, where women cannot vote, drive or visit a stadium to watch their favorite team play.We are sitting here in our cozy chairs, having a civil discussion, because of feminism and all those wonderful people who fought for us to even have voices.

 In every part of the world, boys and men are celebrated intrinsically.
 Society centers around men and their opinions.
 This is a very basic truth.
 Men still are viewed as natural leaders and decision makers.
 It’s natural for people to assume that little boys will grow up to be doctors/engineers/CEOs.
 I mean, ask yourself this.
 Except in modern and progressive households, are the same assumptions made about girls?
 If you put a 26-year-old girl in the spotlight, under the gaze of society, will everyone wonder which company she is heading or will there be whispers about why she isn’t married yet?
 This is male privilege – the automatic assumption that males deserve and will get everything in life on their terms.